-Our highly experienced team at Life Works are dedicated to delivering individually tailored cannabis addiction treatment, enabling you to overcome your unique challenges and get your life back on track.
+Our highly experienced team at Life Works are dedicated to delivering individually tailored cannabis addiction treatment, therapy & support enabling you to overcome your unique challenges and get your life back on track.
 Understanding the signs and symptoms of cannabis addiction is the first step towards finding appropriate cannabis addiction treatment, and achieving recovery and wellbeing.

 As well as consuming cannabis on a regular basis, the following are also signs that you, or someone that you know, may be struggling with a harmful addiction:

 Psychological symptoms of cannabis addiction: